mmu-dermatology-research/sl_domain_adaptation/README.md

 It reflects real-world variability in demographics, lighting, devices, and image quality—making it suitable for robust domain adaptation evaluation.

-## Contact me for more detail about the IMPS dataset

 🗂 IMPS image IDs will be published soon.

 ### 📚 Citation